Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Look at their portfolio.
 You’ll want to see a variety of different styles, as they should be able to do any tattoo you might like.
 Some portfolios may have pictures that the artist has taken themselves or uploaded onto their social media accounts; these usually aren’t professional quality so it’s best not to base your opinion on them exclusively.

-It’s also important to remember that artists will naturally specialize in certain types of tattoos so make sure to ask them about what type of tattoos they enjoy doing the most.
+It’s also important to remember that artists will naturally specialize in certain types of tattoos so make sure to ask them about what type of tattoos and what body parts they tattoo the most.
+Some artists will be good at doing smaller designs on body parts like the ear, while others might be good at larger designs like a full sleeve.

 If an artist is too busy for a consult with you in person, try emailing photos of what you’re thinking about getting done instead.